devth/devth.github.com/glossary.md

 the HaskellWiki.
-Scala does not have existential types them apart from Any (I don't understand this yet, but [Rúnar Bjarnason](https://www.youtube.com/watch?v=hzf3hTUKk8U) said it in his [FP is terrible](https://www.youtube.com/watch?v=hzf3hTUKk8U) talk so it must be true.
+Scala does not have existential types them apart from Any (I don't understand this yet, but [Rúnar Bjarnason](https://www.youtube.com/watch?v=hzf3hTUKk8U) said it in his [FP is terrible](https://www.youtube.com/watch?v=hzf3hTUKk8U) talk so it must be true).

 My own incomplete understanding is that it's a way of baking the generics into a type instead of explicitly declaring them.
 Consider the ultra-contrived example